Plert/app/Readme.md

 app is:

 # Test in simulator
-ionic cordova emulate ios --livereload
+ionic cordova emulate ios --target "iPhone-8, 11.2" --livereload

 # Test in phone